 Following existing brand guidelines, developed by IFC, the application also required a new user management system which recognises different user groups and locations.

-The tool has been launched around the globe, giving property developers and builders access to a free resource to make smart choices in building more sustainable developments.
+The tool has been launched around the globe (Click here to visit the EDGE website), giving property developers and builders access to a free resource to make smart choices in building more sustainable developments.